gjmcn/zap/docs/contents-md/bin.md

                                       // }
 ```

-As shown in the example, `bin` can take a second callback.
+As shown in the example, `bin` can take a second callback (the example uses [pick](#pick)).
 This is applied to each bin (it is passed a value and key of the map at each step) and the results are used as the values of the returned map.

 `binCount` gets the number of elements in each bin &mdash; see the final examples above.
 While we could use `bin` with a second callback for this, `binCount` is more efficient and is easier to read.